 Of course the first thing you think of when you hear Loch Ness is the legendary monster, Nessie.
 I heard about many sightings but even as a kid I doubted the monster existed.
-Still, when I realized we would be going close to Loch Ness on our way to Isle of Skye I thought it would be fun to explore and see if I could have my own Nessie sighting.
-We planned on visiting the Loch Ness Exhibition Centre to learn about the history and then go looking for Nessie on a Loch Ness boat tour.
+Still, when I realized we would be going close to Loch Ness on our way to Isle of Skye, I thought it would be fun to explore and see if I could have my own Nessie sighting.
+We planned on visiting the Loch Ness Exhibition Centre to learn about the history and then go looking for Nessie on a Loch Ness boat tour during our week in Scotland.

 Loch Ness is known for more than just Nessie.
 It is the biggest lake by volume in the UK because it is very deep in places.
 To give you an idea of the scope, it holds more water than all of the lakes in England and Wales combined.
 The Loch Ness water is very calm and we only saw a few boats.
 However, the water visibility is extremely low because of the high peat content in the soil.
 The area around Loch Ness is very beautiful and very green.
 You can see the ruins of Urquhart Castle on the shore.
 There are very few other buildings are right on the lake, so it feels very rural.
 The town of Inverness is located 8 miles away.
 (Read more about other day trips from Inverness.)